Errorname/prisma-multi-tenant/docs/Getting_Started.md

 Prisma-multi-tenant uses a "**management**" datasource in order to keep track of all the tenants of your application.

-Thanks to this management datasource, prisma-multi-tenant is able to lift all your tenants, as will as providing you will a simple way to access your data, whichever tenant you want.
+Thanks to this management datasource, prisma-multi-tenant is able to lift all your tenants, as will as providing you with a simple way to access your data, whichever tenant you want.

 Prisma-multi-tenant is a two-part project: